 - HR Managers

 … and anyone else who needs an instant view of a project timeline.

 Gantt charts are no more toys meant exclusively for the formally trained project managers.
 With the advances in project management software technology, today anyone might be found using Gantt charts online, or for their personal task management.

-What are the Advantages of Gantt Chart?
+What are the Advantages of the Gantt Chart?

 Gantt Charts are the ideal way to pan out a project.
 From defining the project execution process to analyzing work progress, everything can be visualized using a Gantt Chart.
-A few advantages of Gantt Chart includes:
+A few advantages of the Gantt Chart includes:

 - Easy representation of project activities and schedules

 - Accurate visualization of tasks, sub-tasks, project activities, and milestones

 - Helps in planning out project activities in a daily, weekly, monthly, quarterly, or yearly structure